 This post may contain affiliate links.
 We make a small percentage if you purchase through these links.
 It will cost you nothing more.

 I just finished reading the Magnolia Story by Chip and Joanna Gaines.
 One of my favorite parts of the book is when Chip talks about living every day like Saturday.
-Growing up my dad was self-employed and we learned early on that the sooner the work was done, the sooner we could play.
-Sometimes that meant quitting work at 3 in the afternoon to go waterskiing and other times it meant we worked late into the night to get a project finished up.
+Growing up my dad was self-employed.
+We learned early on that the sooner the work was done, the sooner we could play.
+Sometimes that meant quitting work at 3 in the afternoon to go waterskiing.
+Other times it meant we worked late into the night to get a project finished up.
 That’s what living like every day is Saturday means to me.

 Age Appropriate Chores

-Here’s a list of age appropriate chores to help you know what to expect your kids to be able to do.
+Here’s a list of age appropriate chores.
+This list is a great way to help you know what to expect your kids to be able to do.
 Please take time to work along side your child and teach them your expectations for each skill.

 Use these age appropriate chores to fill in your child’s weekly job chart.
 Start small and add a new job in after they have mastered the previous chore.
 My 4 year old loves to help me sort laundry.
 She knows which socks are which brothers and loves to fold the dishtowels.

 Jamie’s job charts is one of our most popular posts and with that comes the most popular question of, “what do you have your kids do?”
-Use the above list to find chores your children will be able to help with.
+Jamie used the above list to find chores for her children.
+This is one of our most asked questions.
+Now you can use the same list to choose what chores your children will be able to help with.